Stewed prunes are so delicious. Cooking softens them, and they end up swimming in the most delicious syrup.

 Instructions

 They are.
-20 years ago there was a marketing effort to rebrand "prunes" and call them "dried plums."
+20 years ago, there was a marketing effort to rebrand "prunes" and call them "dried plums."
 I don't know if it succeeded or not.
-The package I have says "Amazing Prunes," so maybe they gave up.
+The package I have says "California Pitted Prunes," so maybe they gave up.

-When cooked they are especially delicious.
+When cooked, they are especially delicious.
 Cooking softens them, and they end up swimming in the most delicious syrup.
 Just as important, making them is so easy.
-See the recipe card below.
-This is a truly easy, simple recipe.

 I do add vanilla and cinnamon, and those are indeed lovely additions.
 But I don't add any sweetener.